Free trees to shade your home

 Attend an upcoming Shade Tree workshop

 SRP customers can get two free desert-friendly, fast-growing trees by attending a workshop.
-The workshop covers how to select, plant and care for your trees.
+Hosted by Trees Matter, the workshop covers how to select, plant and care for your trees.
 After attending, you can claim your two new tree saplings.

 Carefully positioned trees can save up to 25% of the energy a typical household uses.*